10/18/2021 Federico Oldenburg, journalist specializing in wines

 Although you may be tempted to put it in the freezer for a few minutes to cool it quickly, we recommend that you don't.
 Sudden changes in temperature can damage the wine and you will no longer be able to enjoy it to its full potential.

 So that this does not happen, you have the possibility of tempering it by introducing it in an ice bucket in which you have previously poured equal parts water and ice.
 It will cool down without being affected.
 You can use the various designs available at 15 Bodegas.
 This is the case of the Viña Pomal transparent bucket, which can hold up to 6 bottles, the Ars Collecta bucket, which has capacity for up to 4 bottles, or the Anna de Codorníu ice bucket.
-If you only have one bottle, you can opt for the Viñas de Anna bucket.

 The length of time each type of wine must remain in it will vary.
 These are the wines and the minutes they require in an ice bucket: